JacobJEdwards/uni-lecture-workflow/docs/workflow.md

 \markdownInput{lec1.md}
 \end{document}

 - Then run this command:
-latexmk -cd -lualatex -silent path/master.tex
+latexmk -cd -lualatex -silent -output_directory=./TeX path/master.tex

+## TODO now
+- Refactor some of the classes
+- learn about tuples
+- Maybe store submodules in list or tuple ?
+- then iterate
+- set up cron